How Much Does Underfloor Heating Cost?

 A typical installation quote is between £200 and £300 per day.
 Bathrooms usually take between 1 and 1.5 days to complete.

-We recommend choosing a brand that offers lifetime guarantees (like DWS Warmup), or anything over 20 years.
+We recommend choosing a brand that offers lifetime guarantees or anything over 20 years, in order to provide reassurance and support over a long period of time.